Understanding Internal Representations of Recommendation Models with Sparse Autoencoders: RecSAE

 \subsubsection{\textbf{Training Loss}}

 RecSAE adopts an unsupervised learning approach, minimizing the $L_2$ distance between $S_{Internal}$ and $\hat{S}_{Internal}$ to train the module.
-This process ensures that the large, sparse latent space $S_{Latent}$ effectively encodes the information from the internal activations.
+This process ensures that the large, sparse latent space $S_{Latent}$ effectively encodes the information from the internal representations.
 Thus, interpretations of the latent space reflect information encoded in the interpreted model.

 In addition to the primary optimization objective, training RecSAE with Top-k activation introduces a key challenge: preventing "dead" latents, units that remain inactive during training or inference, to fully utilize the expanded latent space.
 While activating $k$ latents per input improves efficiency and interpretability, it also means that inactive latents receive no gradient updates from the reconstruction loss and therefore are not effectively trained.
 To address this, we introduce an auxiliary loss, drawing inspiration from previous work~\cite{gao2024scaling, claude_ghost_grads}.
 The auxiliary loss targets these inactive latents during training, guiding their learning even though they are not involved in the main reconstruction process.
 Formally, given the reconstruction error $e$, the auxiliary loss $\mathcal{L}_{aux}$ is defined as the $L_2$ distance between the main reconstruction error and the reconstruction using top $k_{auxD}$ dead latents, as shown in the equations below.
 Since the encoder preceding the Top-k activation layer is shared, adding this auxiliary loss incurs limited computational overhead.
 The training loss is the linear combination of $\mathcal{L}$ and $\mathcal{L}_{aux}$.
-The effectiveness of RecSAE training designs is validated in Section~\ref{subsection:training_effectiveness}.

 With the above structure and training strategy, RecSAE is capable of probing various types of recommendation models.
 While applied to well-trained models, RecSAE allows for interpretation without altering model functions.
-Moreover, by modifying latent activations and replacing the original activations with their modified reconstructions, RecSAE facilitates targeted de-biasing of models.
-This potential is discussed in Section~\ref{subsection:targeted_debiasing}.
+Moreover, by modifying latent activations and replacing the original representations with their modified reconstructions, RecSAE facilitates targeted tuning of models.
+This potential is discussed in Section~\ref{section:targeted_debiasing}.